CartoDB/cartodb/README.md

 Finally, CartoDB depends on a geospatial database template named `template_postgis`.
-In the example script below, make sure that the path to each SQL file is correct.
-As of PostGIS r8242 for example, spatial_ref_sys.sql is now located in the `root` installation directory, instead of in the `./postgis` directory:
+In the example script below, make sure that the path to each SQL file is correct:

 ```bash
 #!/usr/bin/env bash